wiiznokes/gitnote/README.md

 # Current limitation

-- Only repositories with a branch "main" are supported
 - Android does not differentiate case for file name, so if you have a folder named `A` and another folder named `a`, `a` will not be displayed.
 - Conflict will make the app crash